-WORK PRACTICES AND HYGIENE PRACTICES: As with all chemicals, avoid getting this material ON YOU or IN YOU.
+- SAFE WORK AND HYGIENE PRACTICES: As with all chemicals, avoid getting this material ON YOU or IN YOU.
 Do not eat, drink, smoke, or apply cosmetics while handling this product.
 Wash hands thoroughly after handling this product or containers of this product.
 Avoid breathing vapors or mists generated by this product.
-Use in a well-ventilated location.
-Follow SPECIFIC USE INSTRUCTIONS supplied with product.

-STORAGE AND HANDLING PRACTICES: Employees must be trained to properly use this product.
-Use in a well ventilated location.
+Use in a wellventilated location.
+Follow SPECIFIC USE INSTRUCTIONS supplied with product. - STORAGE AND HANDLING PRACTICES: Employees must be trained to properly use this product.
+Keep away from heat, sparks, and other sources of ignition.
+Use non-sparking tools.
 Open containers slowly on a stable surface.
 Store containers in a cool, dry location, away from direct sunlight, sources of intense heat, or where freezing is possible.
-Store away from incompatible materials (see

-Section 10, Stability and Reactivity).
-Material should be stored in secondary containers, as appropriate.
+Store away from incompatible materials (see Section 10, Stability and Reactivity).
+Storage areas should be made of fire resistant materials.
 Post warning and "NO SMOKING" signs in storage and use areas, as appropriate.
+Have appropriate extinguishing equipment in the storage area (i.e., sprinkler system, portable fire extinguishers).
 Keep container tightly closed when not in use.
 Inspect all incoming containers before storage to ensure containers are properly labeled and not damaged.
-Empty containers may contain residual liquid or vapors; therefore, empty packages should be handled with care.
+Empty containers may contain residual liquid or vapors that are combustible; therefore, empty packages should be handled with care.
+Refer to NFPA 30, Flammable and Combustible Liquids Code, for additional information on storage.

-SPECIFIC USE(S): This product is for use as a concrete coating.
+SPECIFIC USE(S): This product is for use as a colorant.
 Follow all industry standards for use of this product.

 PROTECTIVE PRACTICES DURING MAINTENANCE OF CONTAMINATED EQUIPMENT: Follow practices indicated in Section 6 (Accidental Release Measures).
 Make certain that application equipment is locked and tagged-out safely, if necessary.
-Collect all rinsates and dispose of according to applicable U.S. Federal, State, and local procedures or with procedures of the EU and its member states, Australia, New Zealand, Japan, or Canada and its Provinces.
+Collect all rinsates and dispose of according to applicable International, National, State, and local procedures.